Class of 1999

 Tracy Privette George, MSN'99, is lead author of "Virtual Collaboration in Academia," published in Creative Nursing in August 2020.

-Martina Harris, MSN'99, was interviewed in July 2019 by the Chattanooga Times Free Press for an article about the shortage of nurses in that city.
-She is the director of nursing at Chattanooga State Community College, and president of District 4 of the Tennessee Nurses Association.
+Martina Harris, MSN'99, was named interim dean of Chattanooga State Community College's division of nursing and allied health in Tennessee, effective July 2022.
+She was interviewed in July 2019 by the Chattanooga Times Free Press for an article about the shortage of nurses in that city.
+Martina is president of District 4 of the Tennessee Nurses Association.